-We estimate that we will receive net proceeds from this offering of approximately \$ million, or approximately \$ million if the underwriters' option to purchase additional shares is exercised in full, after deducting offering expenses.
+We estimate that we will receive net proceeds from this offering of approximately \$\\$million, or approximately \$\\$million if the underwriters' option to purchase additional shares is exercised in full, after deducting offering expenses.

 We intend to contribute the net proceeds of this offering to our operating partnership which in turn will use the majority of such proceeds to repay outstanding borrowings under the PF Loan Agreement portion of our Existing Credit Facility, with Bank of America, N.A., an affiliate of one of the underwriters in this offering, or for general corporate purposes.
-As of March 31, 2016, we had approximately \$322 million outstanding under our Existing Credit Facility.
+As of September 30, 2016, we had approximately \$307 million outstanding under our Existing Credit Facility.
 Following any such repayment, our operating partnership will use any remaining net proceeds, together with the available borrowing capacity under our Existing Credit Facility, to acquire our target assets subject to our investment strategy and to the extent consistent with maintaining our REIT qualification and our exception from registration under the 1940 Act and for general corporate purposes.
 Prior to the full investment of such remaining net proceeds, we intend to invest such remaining net proceeds in interest-bearing accounts and short-term, interest-bearing securities which are consistent with our intention to qualify for taxation as a REIT.

 The scheduled termination date of the PF Loan Agreement is July 19, 2019.
-Loans under the PF Loan Agreement bear interest at a rate equal to London Interbank Offered Rate, or LIBOR, plus 2.5% or, under certain circumstances, 2.5% plus the highest of (i) the Federal Funds Rate plus 0.5%, (ii) the rate of interest publicly announced by Bank of America from time to time as its "prime rate," and (iii) LIBOR plus 1.0%.
+Loans under the PF Loan Agreement bear interest at a rate equal to London Interbank Offered Rate, or LIBOR, plus 2.5%, or an agreed upon margin, or, under certain circumstances, 2.5% plus the highest of (i) the Federal Funds Rate plus 0.5%, (ii) the rate of interest publicly announced by Bank of America from time to time as its "prime rate," and (iii) LIBOR plus 1.0%.
 Under the PF Loan Agreement, the borrowers also have the option to borrow at a fixed rate of interest until the expiration of the credit facility in July 2019.
 The fixed rate is determined by agreement with the administrative agent and is based on the prevailing US SWAP rate of an equivalent term to the average-life of the fixed rate portion of the borrowing plus an agreed upon margin.
+As of September 30, 2016, the weighted average interest rate on the PF Loan Agreement was 2.7% per annum.